Gokhu18/Real-Time-Crop-Recognition/README.md

 cd .../Real Time Crop Recognition python train.py
 ```
-You can find the trained model in the folder"model"
+You can find the well-trained model in the folder"model"

 ### test